aurorascharff/react-router-v7-notes/STEPS.md

 ## Setup and starting point

-Let's review the setup and starting point.
+In fullscreen: Let's review the setup and starting point.
 I'm using React Router v7 here, then tailwind for CSS and a Prisma Postgres database, using Prisma as the ORM.

-## All features

-Be in fullscreen version in deployed app.

-Show the app.
-We have a list of notes, a form to add new notes, and a way to navigate.
-View notes, get random note, add new link, create + validate, delete, favorite.
+Half completed notes app.
+We have a container for notes, a form to add new notes.
+Get random note, view notes, add new link, delete button, favorite button.
+Let's review what's here so far and finish the implementation.

 ## Boilerplate